Data-driven stabilization of switched and constrained linear systems: Numerical examples

 As expected, both conditions admit a solution in all the experiments, for small noise levels.
-The second condition is computationally more expensive by a large margin, but also less restrictive.
-In fact, for larger noise bounds (i.e., for larger compatibility set) imposing \eqref{eq:specialPi_average} becomes too conservative, resulting in unfeasibility --even though the average of the \emph{true} system matrices is Hurwitz.
+The second condition is by far computationally more expensive, but also less restrictive.
+In fact, for larger noise bounds (i.e., larger compatibility set) imposing \eqref{eq:specialPi_average} becomes too conservative, resulting in unfeasibility --even though the average of the \emph{true} system matrices is Hurwitz.
 Intuitively, the gap between the two conditions, in terms of both complexity and conservatism, is bound to further grow if the number of modes $N$ (equivalently, the number of free parameters in \eqref{eq:specialPi_convex}) increases.
-This is a fundamental tradeoff, which also arises in the model-based case.
+This is a fundamental trade-off, which also arises in the model-based case.

 Alternatively, we also seek a solution to \eqref{eq:main2} under \eqref{eq:specialPi_convex} via a \gls{RM} heuristic that, while giving up on theoretical guarantees, exhibits good empirical performance.
-In particular, we exploit the reformulation \eqref{eq:rankcondition}, and we attempt to solve it via the reweighted nuclear norm iteration in \cite{Boyd:RankMinimization:ACC:2003}\footnote{The algorithm consists of a sequence of \glspl{SDP}, which we solve with YALMIP \cite{Yalmip:Lofberg:2004} and Mosek.} --recently successfully employed in the context of data-driven control in \cite{Dai_Semialgebraic_LCSS2020,Dai_Switched_CDC2018}.
+In particular, we exploit the reformulation \eqref{eq:rankcondition}, and we attempt to solve it via the reweighted nuclear norm iteration in \cite{Boyd:RankMinimization:ACC:2003} --recently successfully employed in the context of data-driven control in \cite{Dai_Semialgebraic_LCSS2020,Dai_Switched_CDC2018}; the algorithm consists of a sequence of \glspl{SDP}, which we solve with YALMIP \cite{Yalmip:Lofberg:2004} and Mosek.
 Note that, although computing a solution to \eqref{eq:main2} is hard in general, verifying a solution (from data only) is straightforward.
 The results are shown in the remaining columns of \cref{tab:1}.
 The average solver time improves remarkably with respect to the brute-force line-search approach (even if we compare it with the more conservative case \eqref{eq:specialPi_average}).
 However, for the largest noise level, the \gls{RM} method fails to return a solution for some experiments where line-search succeeds.

-\subsubsection{Stable convex combination and performance}
+\subsubsection{Stable convex combination and $\mc{H}_\infty$ performance}